 Employment/Recruitment is one of the key reason people network (see the success of LinkedIn).

-Most small business broadcast their job opportunities and they will notice if you help them spreading the word.
+Most small businesses broadcast their job opportunities and they will notice if you help them spread the word.

 You should definitely retweet and show that you’re here to help.

-There is a chance that – thanks to you- one of your follower will see the Tweet and jump in the conversation.
+There is a chance that – thanks to you- one of your follower will see the Tweet and jump into the conversation.
 So:

 - Broadcast the request to your Network, RT and Like or do a quoted Tweet (you want to prospect to notice you are helping him/her)